Triston Casas Player Props: Red Sox vs. Rays

-Triston Casas -- with an on-base percentage of .231 in his past 10 games, 70 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the Tampa Bay Rays, with Tyler Glasnow on the mound, on June 2 at 7:10 PM ET.
+On Saturday, Triston Casas (.231 on-base percentage in past 10 games, 70 points below season-long percentage) and the Boston Red Sox face the Tampa Bay Rays, whose starting pitcher will be Trevor Kelley.
+First pitch is at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Reds.
+In his previous game he had a hitless showing (0-for-4) against the Reds.

 Triston Casas Game Info & Props vs. the Rays